WalletWasabi/WasabiDoc/docs/using-wasabi/PayJoin.md

                                 Alice change output   0.8 bitcoin
 ```

+Both the sender and the receiver _could_ broadcast this transaction.

 ## PayJoin transaction

 The receiving server responds to this initial proposal, with a transaction that adds more inputs to the transaction.